encord-team/encord-client-python/docs/source/authentication.rst

 ==========================
 You can authenticate with |company| on a user basis by registering a public key, or on a specific project or dataset basis by using an |company|-generated API key tied to that resource.

-* :ref:`authentication:Register a public key`: registering a public key gives you full access, allowing you to access all your projects and datasets, as well as create new projects, datasets and api keys
+* :ref:`authentication:Register a public key`: registering a public key gives you full access, allowing you to access all your projects and datasets, as well as create new projects, datasets and API keys
-* :ref:`authentication:Create an API key`: creating an API key gives you access restricted to a particular project or dataset
+* :ref:`authentication:Create an API key`: creating an API key gives you restricted access to a particular project or dataset

 Public keys are used to authenticate the user for activities that require user-level access, for example creating projects and datasets.
 API keys are more restrictive and are tied to a particular project or dataset.
 API keys are used to authenticate calls that only require resource-level access, for example downloading label rows from a particular project.